Budgeting for child disability: things to think about

 - a carer for your child so you can take a break

 - the gap between the cost of public health services and what Medicare pays

-Looking carefully at your financial situation will put you in a good position to make sure you have enough money to cover your costs.
+Looking carefully at your financial situation will put you in a good position to make sure you have enough money to cover your costs and avoid debt.

 When you’re thinking about anything to do with money, keep in mind that budgets can be really helpful.
 Start by keeping track of what you spend on different types of expenses for a few weeks – you might be surprised to see where your money is going.

-It also helps to think about what’s essential spending for your family and what isn’t.
+It also helps to think about what is and isn’t essential spending for your family.
 If there’s any spare income after essentials, what do you most want to spend that money on?
 A savings plan can help you set money aside for unexpected expenses.

 Making the system work for you

 Some of your expenses might be tax deductible, depending on your individual circumstances.
 Talking to a tax agent or accountant could help.
 Knowing your entitlements and taking advantage of them means extra money in the bank.